gomezc1/gomezc1/README.md

 ## About Me

-- I’m currently learning React outside of university.
+- I am currently learning React independently alongside my university studies.
-- I'm a senior in Computer Science. #Classof2025
+- I am a senior pursuing a Bachelor's degree in Computer Science with a minor,<br>
-- Taking a max load this semester.
-- #MastersBound2026
+  graduating in the Class of 2025.
-- I worked at Uber Technologies before attending university.
+- Prior to attending university, I worked at Uber Technologies.
-- I had the opportunity to be part of many exciting projects that are used worldwide today.
+- I have had the privilege of contributing to impactful projects that are widely used today.
-- Frontend, Web Developement and Prompt Engineering is what I enjoy the most.
+- The best way to contact me is via email.

 <img src="gitimage.jpg" width="1010" height="2">